theplant/assettube/README.md

 # AssetTube

 AssetTube is a tool fingerprints and serves asset files automatically, in runtime.
+It's built to connect your webpack-processed assets to Go application.

 ## How it works